StephanJoubert/home_assistant_solarman/README.md

 To configure the energy dashboard with the infirmation provided by this component,  see [configuring energy dashboard](energy.md)

 # Customization
-This integration was tested agains the DEYE 5kW inverter, and it is possible that the parameter-definitions for other inverters may differ.
+This integration was tested against the DEYE 5kW inverter, and it is possible that the parameter-definitions for other inverters may differ.
 If you want to try your hand at it, refer to [customizing parameters.yaml](customization.md)